sensor-bot/sensor-bot/README.md

     ```

 **Step 5 - Deploy to Heroku** (Web browser and Terminal/CMD)
-1. Login to your heroku account with the command below and enter your accont information when prompted
+1. Login to your heroku account and enter your accont information when prompted
     ```sh
     heroku login
     ```